 Skimming is sometimes referred to as gist reading.
 It may help in order to know what the text is about at its most basic level.
 Skimming will certainly save you a lot of time.
 But it is not the best way to read because your comprehension will be lowered.

 However, skimming is useful when your goal is to preview the text to get a better idea of what it's about.
-It will help prepare you for deeper learning.
-This completely prepares your brain to have an overview of what this text is about.
 You can then go on to use scanning to find specific important ideas.